aristidedovi/CRM_APP/backend-Flask/README.md

         - `page`: an optional integer for a page number, which is used to fetch 3 questions for the corresponding page.
         - default: `1`
 - Returns: An object with 5 keys:
-    - `csv history`: a list that contains paginated csv file objects, that coorespond to the `page` query.
+    - `csv history`: a list that contains paginated csv file objects, that coorespond to the `page` query
         - bol `success`: True,
         - dic `product_history`: product_history_dict,
         - int `has_next`: product_histories.has_next,